 Include the actual pricking used, and the pattern source for each piece.
 To preserve anonymity, do not name a tutor or other lacemaker.
 List and show the threads used, a little of each could be wrapped around a 1cm wide strip of acetate or similar.
 If you have designed your own lace, show the working ‘up’ from the original piece idea to the final drawing.
 State if you have adapted someone else’s design.

-SOME PRACTICAL CONSIDERTIONS
+SOME PRACTICAL CONSIDERATIONS

 In Conclusion